 Before invoking any BART subcommands, set up a profile under the BART user account's home directory to set the LD_LIBRARY_PATH and PATH environment variables.
-For more information regarding setting this variable, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide.
+For more information regarding setting this variable, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website.